IMPORTANT POINTS TO CONSIDER

-You may enroll in a 200 level JUST foundation course(s) for the following semester while you are enrolled in JUST 200.
+You may enroll in a 200 level JUST foundation course(s) for the following semester while enrolled in JUST 200.

 JUST 200 and a track foundation course are requirements for all 300 level courses.

-All majors must complete 6 elective courses designation for their track.
-Only two of these electives may be non-JUST designated courses.
+All majors must complete 6 elective courses designated for their track.
+Only 2 of these electives may be non-JUST designated courses.

 A limited number of students are admitted each year to the Justice Studies major at JMU.
-Transfer students are not admitted at mid year.
-Please check with the admissions department for guidelines, deadlines, and procedures for applying to JMU (See JMU Admissions)
+Please check with Admissions for guidelines, deadlines, and procedures for applying to JMU.